 GM-CSFk/o CAR-T cells were generated by transduction with a lentiviral vector for the CAR-T cell plasmid and a lentivirus construct containing a guide RNA to GM-CSF and Cas9.
 To generate the GM-CSFk/o, a third generation lentivirus construct (lentiCRISPRv2) containing Cas9 and a reported high efficiency guide RNA (gRNA) targeting exon 3 of human GM-CSF (CSF2)14 under the control of a U6 promoter was utilized.
 Particular care should be taken during the transduction steps of the procedure as these are the most critical to development of the modified CAR-T cells.
 Knockout efficiency can be verified and assessed via tracking of indels by decomposition (TIDE) sequences.
-Functional activity of CAR-T cells is investigated through the antigen specific stimulation of the CAR construct with CD19+ target cells, followed by measurement of different T cell functions, including the production of GM-CSF12.
-Of note, staining for CAR expression with a goat anti-mouse antibody should occur before other antibody staining with two washes occurring before surface staining due to the single chain variable region fragment of the CART19 being of mouse origin.
+Functional activity of CAR-T cells is investigated through the antigen specific stimulation of the CAR construct with CD19+ target cells, followed by measurement of different T cell functions, including the production of GM-CSF.12 Of note, staining for CAR expression with a goat anti-mouse antibody should occur before other antibody staining with two washes occurring before surface staining due to the single chain variable region fragment of the CART19 being of mouse origin.
 This is a point of emphasis in trouble shooting if good CAR expression is not initially observed.

 These modified CAR-T cells can be used in in vitro studies and in vivo xenograft models for proof of concept experiments.
-An advantage of this technique is that CAR-T cell production and genetic manipulation can both occur in one step with good efficiency compared to other techniques10,11.
-While dual lentiviral transduction is a convenient and effective method to generate research grade GM-CSFk/o CART19 cells, the DNA is incorporated into the genome and prolonged Cas9 expression may destabilize the genome and increase the risk of off-target effects.
+An advantage of this technique is that CAR-T cell production and genetic manipulation can both occur in one step with good efficiency compared to other techniques.10,11 While dual lentiviral transduction is a convenient and effective method to generate research grade GM-CSFk/o CART19 cells, the DNA is incorporated into the genome and prolonged Cas9 expression may destabilize the genome and increase the risk of off-target effects.
 A limitation of this technique is that good-manufacturing practice grade knockouts would require modification of the technique to a ribonucleoprotein CRISPR/Cas9 system as this methodology does not result in permanent incorporation of Cas9 into the genome and reduces the potential for off-target effects.
-The methodology described in the protocol here can potentially be applied to a variety of genes to genetically modify CAR-T via CRISPR/Cas9 to help generate less toxic or more effective CAR-T cells.
+The methodology described in the protocol here can potentially be applied to a variety of genes to genetically modify CAR-T cells via CRISPR/Cas9 to help generate less toxic or more effective CAR-T cells.

 DISCLOSURES: